usnistgov/ARIAC/wiki/documentation/scoring.md

 #### Kitting

+Kitting shipments require movable trays.
+If the wrong movable tray is used and parts placed in the movable tray are perfect then points for correct pose are not awarded.
+Not using a movable tray will result in a 0 for the shipment.

 - <img src="https://render.githubusercontent.com/render/math?math=\text{For each product}\,i\,\text{in a shipment of}\, n\,\text{products,}\, SCS=(\sum_{i=1}^{n}PCT_{i}%2BPCC_{i}%2BPCP_{i}%2Bbonus)\times destination,\,\text{where:}">

   - <img src="https://render.githubusercontent.com/render/math?math=\text{Product correct type (}PCT_i\text{): 1pt if product}\, i\, \text{ is of the correct type and touching the tray.}">